crowdsecurity/crowdsec/docs/v1.X/docs/getting_started/concepts.md

 Acquistion configuration defines which streams of information {{v1X.crowdsec.name}} is going to process.

-At the time of writing, it's mostly files, but it should be more or less any kind of stream, such as a kafka topic or a cloudtrail.
+At the time of writing, it's mostly files or journald, but it should be more or less any kind of stream, such as a kafka topic or a cloudtrail.

 Acquisition configuration always contains a stream (ie. a file to tail) and a tag (ie. "these are in syslog format" "these are non-syslog nginx logs").